Manawatū

 3D view west: Burtton’s Track to Palmerston North

-A new route has been developed for TA walkers from Burton’s Whare.
-It is not on the maps or SoBo notes for 2022/23.
+A new route has been developed for TA walkers from Burton’s Whare site.
 It avoids crossing the Tokomaru River twice and going over private land.
-You go uphill at left (east) on a series of zig-zags for 40 mins to 390m.
+You go uphill at right (east) on a series of zig-zags for 40 mins to 390m.
 At the top, large orange triangles mark the turn northwards.
 Now the track meanders down a long spur for 1 hour to rejoin the old track before crossing a stream.
 From here it is 2 to 3 hours slowly uphill through bush to the end of Burtton’s Track at an exposed grassy spot.

 Burtton’s Track end to Back Track: 1.5 hrs, 4.5 km

 The track goes downhill on a 4WD road from the stile and DoC sign at the end of Burtton’s Track.
 From regrowth native bush you change onto forestry roads through ugly broken country covered with the pine plantations of the Gordon Kear Forest.
-As at 2017, after harvest and with saplings only a few years old, the landscape is one of visual desolation, but this will improve as the trees grow.
+When I walked here in 2017, after harvest and with saplings only a few years old, the landscape was one of visual desolation, but it may look nicer now as the trees grow.
 Go downhill, keeping to the left at each junction.
 The route from here all the way to Palmerston North is generally well-marked with TA signs.

 At the bottom of the Gordon Kear Forest roads there is a locked gate and a stile and then a climb up a hill to intersect with Scotts Rd.
 Keep going ahead, not left, on what is now Scotts Rd, winding around the side of the hillside with mature pines below the road and farmland above.
 You will reach signs for Back Track on the left.